waggle-sensor/connectivity-LoRaWAN/README.md

 On the 'Add device' screen enter the following:
 - a unique name (ex. `MKRWAN1310 Device 1`) for the 'Name'
 - the device's EUI (ex. `123456789abcdeff`) for the 'Device EUI (EUI64)'.
-You may need to identify the device's EUI via a serial connection to the device.
+You may need to identify the device's EUI via a serial connection to the device see [Accessing LoRa End Device via Minicom](#accessing-lora-end-device-via-minicom).
 - select the appropriate 'Device profile' (ex. `Adruino MKR WAN 1310`)

 ![](_images/23_app_add_device_otaa_details.png)